MRadekTCZ/MRB-Debug-Probe/README.md

 - Adjustable **time window** and **axis limits**
 - Supports **1–8 channels** with individual names and gain control
 - Scope that can plot 8 values with 20 Hz refresh rate
 - 8 input fields — can be used for debugging or control tests
+- Outputs and inputs **operate on uint16**, so the resolution is 16 bits

 ---